-Admission Criteria Typical offer Minimum Offer Foundation Degree/HND: A typical offer is likely to be a Pass at Foundation Degree or a Pass grade on a relevant HND, A minimum offer is a Pass average at Foundation Degree or a Pass grade or relevant HND, IELTS: IELTS 6.0 with no less than 5.5 in any component.
+Admission Criteria Typical offer Minimum Offer Foundation Degree/HND: A typical offer is likely to be a Pass at Foundation Degree or a Pass grade on a relevant HND, A minimum offer is a Pass average at Foundation Degree or a Pass grade on a relevant HND, IELTS: IELTS 6.0 with no less than 5.5 in any component.
 International qualifications: International qualifications will be assessed against these criteria Mature applicants: University Centre Leeds welcomes applications from mature applicants who may not have met the academic criteria, but who can demonstrate a wealth of experience in their chosen field.
 Candidates in this category and otherwise are likely to be interviewed to assess their suitability for the course and may be asked to provide a portfolio of evidence to support their application.
 21 years and over at the start of the course RPL claims: The course structure actively supports claims for Recognition of Prior Certified Learning (RPL).

-7. Language of study

 English

 8. Information about non-OU standard assessment regulations (including PSRB requirements)

 N/A

+9. For apprenticeships in England End Point Assessment (EPA).
 (Summary of the approved assessment plan and how the academic award fits within this and the EPA)